YizeZhang/Net_Diff/README.md

 2017/11/08
-   1. Fix bugs in single system SPP when ISB setting is true
+   1. Fix bugs of single system SPP when ISB setting is true

    2. Fix bugs of SPP for outlier detection

-   3. Fix bugs of PCV correction for Galileo and QZSS and consider PCV difference at diffrent frequency
+   3. Fix bugs of PCV correction for Galileo and QZSS

    4. Fix bugs of loosely combined GLONASS RTK